Oishika-Kar/Forecasting-Asset-Prices/README.md

 ## How to Use

-- **Clone the Repository:** Clone this repository to your local machine using the following command:
+- **Explore the Code:** Navigate through the codebase to understand the implemented trading strategies and associated components.

+- **Modify and Experiment:** Feel free to modify the code to suit your needs and experiment with different trading strategies.